MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/api.md

 ><big>Looking for a specific core API call? <a href="https://microsoft.github.io/deployr-api-docs/" target="_blank">Look in this online API reference</a>.</big>

-The APIs available for operationalization with R Server can be categorized into two groups: Core APIs and the Service Consumption APIs.
+The APIs available with R Server can be categorized into two groups: Core APIs and the Service Consumption APIs.

 <a name="core"></a>